AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        Free (I);
     end Show_Unchecked_Deallocation;

-The multiple calls to :ada:`Free` in this example don't cause any issues.
-In fact, calling :ada:`Free` to an access value that is equal to :ada:`null` is simply ignored.
+The multiple calls to :ada:`Free` for the same access object don't cause any issues.
+Because the access value is null after the first call to :ada:`Free (I)`, we're actually just passing :ada:`null` as an argument in the second and third calls to :ada:`Free`.
+However, any attempt to deallocate an access value of null is ignored in the :ada:`Free` procedure, so the second and third calls to :ada:`Free` don't have any effect.

 .. admonition:: In the Ada Reference Manual